 People who know nothing of Argentine politics besides the Evita soundtrack wonder how anyone could fail to be charmed by a whore-turned-philanthropic-shakedown-artist and her fascist husband.
 It is hard to understand if you insist on remaining utterly ignorant, I guess.
 Oh wait: the prostitution charges, as well as any sense of historical reality, are denied on this worshipful webpage at the Eva Perón Foundation.

 Now where was I?
 Oh yeah, well, Gabriel (another physicist of Argentine origin, like me) told me in 1980 that before the dirty war, Argentina had had more physicists per capita than any other country on earth.
 I haven't had a chance in the last quarter century to check that, but it seems credible.
 The dirty war began as the government of Isabelita Perón (J.D.
-Perón's second wife and vice president, then widow and president) was coming apart in the mid-1970's.
+Perón's third wife and vice president, then widow and president) was coming apart in the mid-1970's.
 The homepage of the AFA has a link to a list of 24 disappeared physicists, but many more left before they could be disappeared.

 ``The Association of African Universities is an international non-governmental organisation set up by the universities in Africa to promote cooperation among themselves and between them and the international Academic community. ...formed in November 1967 at a founding conference in Rabat, Morocco, attended by representatives of 34 universities who adopted the constitution of the Association.
 This followed earlier consultations among executive heads of African universities at a UNESCO conference on higher education in Africa in Antananarivo, Madagascar, in 1962 and at a conference of heads of African universities in 1963 in Khartoum, Sudan.''

 Leave this site and read the Constitution and Bye Laws!